shoelfikar/e-sign-pdf/README.md

 ## Acknowledgments

-Terima kasih kepada open-source projects yang membuat aplikasi ini possible:
+Thanks to the open-source projects that made this application possible:

 - **[PDF.js](https://mozilla.github.io/pdf.js/)** - Powerful PDF rendering engine by Mozilla
 - **[pdf-lib](https://pdf-lib.js.org/)** - Create and modify PDF documents in any JavaScript environment